garvit3835/how-to-guides/manage/on-premise-installation/slack-integration.md

 # Slack Integration

-There are extra steps for the on-prem installations in order to use [Slack Integration](../../mergequeue/how-to-guides/custom-integrations/personal-integrations.md).
+There are extra steps for the on-prem installations in order to use [<mark style="color:blue;">Slack Integration</mark>](../../mergequeue/how-to-guides/custom-integrations/personal-integrations.md).

 ## Create your Slack App